ksmith0813/portfolio/README.md

 `npm run start`

 Welcome!
-This is my portfolio application that contains some cool stuff using the React framework.
+This is my portfolio application that contains some cool stuff using the ReactJS Library.

-This site includes:
+Techstack:

 - Latest version of React/React DOM 18